 Near the beach are sheltered picnic tables along with restrooms and showers.
 A campground is located in Huntington State Park just back from the beach and has 22 sites.

 Only an hour from Salt Lake City is the Jordanelle Reservoir.
 The beaches here are extensive, and just offshore is all kinds of floating fun at the Aqua Zone.
 This floating fun palace is full of all kinds of structures and walkways and will provide endless hours of enjoyment for your kids.

 If you love to walk the beach, you are in the right spot; you'll be able to walk along the water's edge until your legs wear out.
 Off the beach are cabanas with picnic tables and charcoal grills.
 A children's playground is also available.

 The Jordanelle Reservoir is located near Park City and at an altitude of 6,188 feet, so the water can be quite cold, even on the hottest summer day.
 Boating is popular here, and excellent launch facilities are available.

-Located right beside Provo is Utah Lake.
+Located right beside Provo is Utah Lake and Utah Lake State Park.
 This large lake, the result of damming the Provo River, is an oasis in a desert-like area.
 The lake warms up pleasantly each summer and is a great place to cool off on those hot summer days.

 The main beach is located at the outer marina.
 It's a pleasant spot, with soft sand and great views of the towering mountains across the lake.
 Be sure to check the water levels before heading to this spot, as the lake depth can vary dramatically and alter the beach from a sandy expanse to mudflats.